Terms & Conditions

 c) Unless otherwise specified in our Engagement Letter, our Services cannot be relied upon to disclose irregularities and errors, including fraud and other illegal acts, in your affairs to any third party, unless you specifically engage us to undertake an audit or review in this regard.

-d) Where your engagement with us is ongoing, we may amend our Engagement Letter, including these Terms, from time to time where we consider it is necessary or appropriate to do so by giving you reasonable prior written notice.
+d) Where your engagement with us is ongoing, we may amend our Engagement Letter, including these Terms, from time to time where we consider it is necessary or appropriate to do so by giving you reasonable prior notice.

 5. Your reliance on our advice